mmbarbero/Bison-Flex-Calculator/README.md

 * Hyperbolic functions (cosh, sinh, tanh)
 * Conversions (currency, temperature, distance)
 * Variable stores (create and use your own variables.
 See example)
-* Can read input from a command line or file
+* Can read input the command line or a file

 ## Example
 ![example screenshot](http://i.imgur.com/FArh5XE.png "Example use of the calculator")